shopware5/devdocs/source/designers-guide/lightweight-backend-modules/index.md

 ---

 ## Introducing
-Shopware 5.1 comes with a pretty cool feature which is especially interesting for developers which would love to create a backend module for their plugin but don't want to deal with the steep learning curve of ExtJS.
-In the following article you'll learn anything about the new technology.
+Shopware 5.1 comes with an useful feature which is specially interesting for developers who would love to create a backend module for their plugin, but don't want to deal with the steep learning curve of ExtJS.
+In the following article you'll get to know this new technology.

 ## Concept
-The basic idea behind the lightweight backend modules is quite simple.
-We want to allow third party developers to create simple backend modules in a breeze, therefore we want to come up with a solution which allows to create the modules using vanilla HTML, CSS and JavaScript without the headache to learn ExtJS.
+The basic idea behind the lightweight backend modules is quite simple: we want to allow third party developers to create simple backend modules in a breeze.
+Therefore, we want to come up with a solution which allows creating the modules using vanilla HTML, CSS and JavaScript, without the headache of learning ExtJS.

-This means we have to encapsulate the module from the rest of the Shopware backend using an `iframe` element which includes the module content.
+This means we have to encapsulate the module from the rest of the Shopware backend, using an `iframe` element, which includes the module content.

-Due to the fact that the `iframe` element is basically a website in another website, we had to find a way to communicate with the `iframe` and on the other hand the `iframe` needs a way to communicate with the backend as well.
+Due to the fact that the `iframe` element is basically a website in another website, we had to find a way to communicate with the `iframe` and, on the other hand, the `iframe` needs a way to communicate with the backend as well.

 ### HTML5's cross document messaging

-In the [HTML5 Web Messaging Draft](https://w3c.github.io/webmessaging/#web-messaging) a new API called `Window.postMessage()` was introduced which safely enables cross-origin communication using an defined message bus.
+In the [HTML5 Web Messaging Draft](https://w3c.github.io/webmessaging/#web-messaging) a new API called `Window.postMessage()` was introduced, which safely enables cross-origin communication using a defined message bus.
 It gives the recipient of a message a reliable way to know its real origin.
 The current HTML5 specification allows the payload to be either a string or a JavaScript object.
-In either case, there's no message structure semantics built into the specification which means there's no standard way to handle the message payload and process the message.
+In either case, there's no message structure semantics built into the specification, which means there's no standard way to handle the message's payload and process the message.

 ### Message structure

 We're using the `Window.postMessage` API for the inter-process communication between module content and the rest of the backend.
 We overcome the missing message structure with another established standard protocol named [JSON-RPC 2.0](http://www.jsonrpc.org).
-It is a stateless, light-weight remote procedure call protocol encoded in `JSON`.
+It is a stateless, lightweight remote procedure call protocol encoded in `JSON`.
 The general mechanism consists of two peers establishing a data connection.
 During the lifetime of a connection, peers may invoke methods provided by the other peer.

 ![JSON RPC](json-rpc-scheme.png)